kmaixdev/winkiller/README.md

 # winkiller
-Winkiller is a program that crash your computer instantly.
+Winkiller is a program that instantly crash your Windows when you run it.

-**PLEASE TRY THIS ON A VM!
-THIS CAN MAY CAUSE DAMAGE TO YOUR PC!!**
+**It is recommended to run on a VM (Virtual Machine) because it may cause damages to your computer.**